 OFFICIAL NOTICE OF STUTTON CUM HAZLEWOOD PARISH COUNCIL MEETING

-The Meeting of Stutton cum Hazlewood Parish Council is to be held on Thursday 10 November 2022 at 1930 .
+The Meeting of Stutton cum Hazlewood Parish Council was held on Thursday 12 October 2023 at 7.30pm

 Clerk: Mrs G Kitchen.

 Meetings are open to the press and public except for any item labelled as Part 2 under the Public Bodies (Admission to Meetings) Act 1960.

 Press and public may not speak when the Council is in session.

 Present: Cllr P Spurrier (Vice Chairman) , Cllr Grayson, Cllr E Catt Cllr K Poskitt, Mrs G Kitchen (clerk/RFO)

 The Vice Chairman welcomed councillors and visitors to the meeting; to remind visitors when comments may be made and that the public must not interrupt whilst the meeting is in progress.